As springtime rolls around again, we will all doubtless see articles on how to break a broody hen, but why should you need to?

 If she won’t, this is the time for your incubator to be cleaned and fired up.
 I keep mine ready to go, just in case.

-My solution was to mix a small handful of eighteen per cent pellets with some water, added vitamins and electrolytes making a wet mash.
+My solution was to mix a small handful of eighteen percent pellets with some water, add vitamins and electrolytes making a wet mash.
 I would put this in a small dish and feed her on the nest twice a day.

 Apparently, she enjoyed the maid service because she would be looking for me every day for her feed!